ahmadajmi/rtl-article/README.md

 @import 'style';
 ```

-We can include these variables in external files, but this is just for keeping things more clear and give you the idea.
+We can include these variables in external files, but this is just for keeping things more clear and gives you the main idea.

+The `style.scss` will include all our CSS or include other project files.
+This file will be imported in both `ltr-app.scss` and `rtl-app.scss` as we did.

 And this is an example of what `style.scss` looks like